-Figure 9: If our ESG taxonomy is likely to be used as standalone, it could be useful to include a "copy" of a financial concept, for instance energy expenses.
+Figure 9: Although it is generally considered as bad practice, if an ESG taxonomy is likely to be used as standalone, its standard-setter could decide to include a "copy" of a financial concept, for instance energy expenses.
 In this case, users should be made aware that the two concepts are identical and interchangeable.
 The "essence-alias" XBRL relationship is a standard relation that can be used for this exact purpose.

-Figure 10: Alternatively we decide here that in the ESG report, energy expenses should always be disaggregated between those on renewable and non-renewable sources.
+Figure 10: Alternatively, we decide here that in the ESG report, energy expenses should always be disaggregated between those on renewable and non-renewable sources.
 An exact arithmetic relationship with the financial concept can be documented using the standard "summation-item" XBRL relationship.

-Because they are standard relationships, they are well implemented by most available software available to all kinds of users.
+Because they are standard relationships, they are well implemented by compliant software available to all kinds of users.